fleetdm/fleet/articles/mdm-macos-setup-experience.md

 _Available in Fleet Premium_

-In Fleet, you can customize the out-of-the-box macOS setup experience for your end users:
+In Fleet, you can customize the out-of-the-box macOS Setup Assistant with Remote Management and Automated Device Enrollment (ADE) for end users:

 * Require end users to authenticate with your identity provider (IdP) and agree to an end user license agreement (EULA) before they can use their new Mac.